tetrapharmakon/species/_lectures/5-species-and-analytic-functors-wide-pullbacks.md

 1. $F$ is analytic;
-2. $F$ is a coproduct of symmetrized representables;
+2. $F$ is a coproduct of symmetrised representables;
 3. $F$ weakly preserves *countable* wide pullbacks;
 4. $F$ weakly preserves wide pullbacks (of all cardinality).